Yosakoi: Growth

 Since its introduction in 1954, yosakoi has become popular throughout the country of Japan.
-Yosakoi-Soran festivals are now held all over Japan throughout the year.
+Yosakoi festivals are now held all over Japan throughout the year.
 They vary in size from small villages hosting a few teams of dancers in conjunction with another annual festival, to large cities like Sendai, which hosts the Michinoku Yosakoi Festival, the third largest festival in Japan.

 As of 2005, there were yosakoi festivals and competitions in over 200 locations.